Johnlon/spam-1/README.md

 # Progress

 I've spent a couple of weeks building the sim for a CPU.
-It's 8 bit and based on ideas form various places but kind of grew by itself with a little planning.
+It's 8 bit and based on ideas from various places but kind of grew by itself with a little planning.
 It's a fairly primitive one in that there is no opcode vs microcode, or to put it another way every instruction is microcode.
 Also, this approach meant I never got around to needing to add an instruction register.